toolness/abasic/README.md

-This is a simple Rust-based BASIC interpreter.
+ABASIC is a simple Rust-based first-generation BASIC interpreter.

-This interpreter was made primarily for personal edification.
-It is [missing features](#limitations) from most mainstream implementations of the language, so if you want a full-featured BASIC, you should probably look elsewhere.
+This interpreter was made primarily for learning and personal edification.
+It is [missing features](#limitations) from mainstream implementations of the language, so if you want a full-featured BASIC, you should probably look elsewhere.

 For more details, see [Rationale](#Rationale).